The perfect sauce to top your big ol’ slice of apple pie is this crème anglaise. Where I grew up, it’s known as custard and is absolutely addictive.

 - Slowly drizzle the hot milk into the egg yolks whilst continuing to whisk (image 2)– don’t stop whisking and don’t add it too quickly.

-- Pour it through a sieve / strainer to catch any lumps, then store it until ready to use.
+- Pour it through a fine sieve / strainer to catch any lumps, then store it until ready to use.
 I serve it almost immediately.

 Important Tips and Tricks